tlaukkanen/azure-devops-pr-comment-extension/overview.md

   displayName: 'PR Comment'
 ```

-This will for example create the following comment on the pull request:
+This example would create the following comment on the pull request:
 ![Screenshot](screenshots/screen1.png)

 # Installation